-Whether you work alone or own a spa, the key to success is to constantly attract new clients and retain the ones you have.
+Whether you work alone or own a spa, the key to success is constantly attracting new clients and retaining the ones you have.
 Client satisfaction is always important, but how do you guarantee that someone else couldn't satisfy them more?
 What do you offer that other therapists don't?
 If you don't know the answer, you should!

-Do you offer clients rewards for repeat visits, pre-booking appointments or referring their friends?
+Do you offer clients rewards for repeat visits, pre-booking appointments, or referring to their friends?

 Do you use quality products?

 Do you know what populations find your services valuable?

 Have you invested in quality educational offerings for yourself and/or your employees?

 Do you provide specialty services such as medical massage, lymphatic drainage massage, or dry room spa services?

 Do you accept a variety of payments - Visa, MasterCard, Auto, and Medical Insurance?

 Do you know what differentiates you from your completion?
 Have you created an environment, both physical and relational, that clients look forward to revisiting?